JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 You can increase the number of directories and instances until your CPU usage is maximised.

-This will create two separate reuslt files.
+This will create two separate result files.
 See [Merge result files](#Merge-multiple-result-files-together)

-A future version may include an option to set the number of threads this program uses.

 <br/><br/>